Academic Support

 Your Support Team

 Your support team in the UWW Department of Interdisciplinary Studies consists of your academic advisor, your faculty advisor, and support staff.
 Your academic advisor will be by your side from day one through graduation.
 Your faculty advisor will work closely with you as you develop your degree plan and write your prior learning portfolio.
-We also have a student services coordinator to help you navigate the university.
+We also have a student services manager to help you navigate the university.
 Get to know us.

 Name | Phone | |